 GUNDA had its world premiere at the Berlin International Film Festival in February 2020.
 It screened at the New York Film Festival in September, at the Adelaide Film Festival in October, and many other film festivals in 2020.
-GUNDA is poised for worldwide recognition, which is a major win for the animals!
+GUNDA was nominated for Best European Documentary at the European Film Awards, but it did not win.

 Renowned American filmmaker Paul Thomas Anderson raves, “GUNDA is pure cinema.
 This is a film to take a bath in——it’s stripped to its essential elements, without any interference.
 It’s what we should all aspire to as filmmakers and audiences——pictures and sound put together to tell a powerful and profound story without rush.
 It’s jaw-dropping images and sound put together with the best ensemble cast, and you have something more like a potion than a movie.”

 “The film immerses the viewer in daily life on an idyllic farm, where, with great sensitivity, the camera follows the sow Gunda and her brood of newborn piglets at eye-level; the special 360° cameras installed in the pig barn wonderfully capture intimate and natural scenes...
 The engaging scenes in this minimalist and meditative monument to an impressive pig and her piglets amount to a powerful statement that clearly makes its case.”